freeplay-sandbox/freeplay-sandbox.github.io/index.md

 title: The Freeplay Sandbox Dataset
 ---

-Welcome on the PInSORo Dataset homepage
+Welcome to the PInSORo Dataset homepage
 =======================================

 ![The two conditions](media/setup-illustration.png)